Southik/Blind-Guidence-System/README.md

 Blind Guidance System is an assistive-navigation prototype for iPhone.
 It combines the phone's camera, depth sensing, AR mapping, and a local Python computer-vision server to identify walkable space and nearby obstacles.
 The app returns an annotated live camera view, produces directional audio cues, supports indoor LiDAR mesh scans, and includes quick-access location and emergency-simulation tools.

-> **Important:** This is a prototype, not a safety-certified mobility aid.
-It must not be used as the sole means of navigation or obstacle avoidance.
-Always use appropriate mobility support and remain aware of the surrounding environment.

 <!-- Replace each placeholder below with a screenshot stored in docs/images/.
 Example: ![Live guidance screen](docs/images/live-guidance.png) -->